SorinAlexB/Vocal-Assistant/README.md

 # Vocal-Assistant
 This is a project I made during my Python 101 course at Hackademy.
-Basically, it is a vocal assistant who can help engineers and also students in an engineering program.
+It is a vocal assistant who can help engineers and also students in an engineering program.
 For this purpose, the assistant has two calculators, a scientific one and a matrix one, functions for data analysis, such as linear regression, and many more things.
 It has also incorporated three popular everlasting games (flappy bird, wordle, and tic-tac-toe).
-The assistant also has other functions that can help you in many ways, like YouTube searching, wikipedia searching for facts about a subject, and many more.
+The assistant also has other functions that can help you in many ways, like YouTube searching, Wikipedia searching for facts about a subject and many more.
 <br/>
 <br/>
 ## Modules Used